peng6186/xuCarsHub/README.md

 </p>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-**[XuCars](https://xu-cars-hub.vercel.app/)** is an modern car rental application that allows you to explore your favorite cars based on make, model, fuel-type, year, etc.
+**[XuCars](https://xu-cars-hub.vercel.app/)** is a modern car rental application that allows you to explore your favorite cars based on make, model, fuel-type, year, etc.

 ### Key Features

 - **Discovery**: Discover most trending cars in the marketand also allow users to search their preferred cars based on make and model.
 - **Car Detail Card**: Users can see detailed information about their preferred cars, such as number of cylinders, city/combination mpg, drive type, etc.
 - **Advanced filtering**: Users can filter their potential candidates by different criteria such as fuel-type, year, etc.
 - **Optimzation for Search Engine**: achieve server-side rendering by utilizing NextJs 13.4, which could improve the result of SEO.

 <p align="center">
 <img src="images/show1.jpg" style="width:50%;margin-left:auto;" alt="img1" >   &emsp14;&emsp14;&emsp14;&emsp14;